cdt15/lingam/README.md

 * J. Peters, J. M. Mooij, D. Janzing, and B. Schölkopf. **Causal Discovery with Continuous Additive Noise Models**. *Journal of Machine Learning Research*, 15(58): 2009--2053, 2014. [[PDF]](http://www.jmlr.org/papers/volume15/peters14a/peters14a.pdf)

+Should you use this package for performing **GroupDirectLiNGAM algorithm**, we kindly request you to cite the following paper:

+* D. Entner and P. O. Hoyer. **Estimating a causal order among groups of variables in linear models.** In Proc.
+22nd International Conference on Artificial Neural Networks (ICANN2012), pp. 83--90, Lausanne, Switzerland, 2012. [[PDF]](https://link.springer.com/chapter/10.1007/978-3-642-33266-1_11)

 ### Time series

 Should you use this package for performing **VAR-LiNGAM**, we kindly request you to cite the following paper: